Dean: Yolanda Gallardo

 The School of Education upholds the tradition of humanistic, Catholic, and Jesuit education and this tradition and mission are embodied in our theme statement: Preparing socially responsible professionals who serve with Care, Competence and Commitment.

 The School of Education offers four undergraduate degrees:

 Please note: Every degree requires a minimum of 128 completed semester credits.
 No core, major, minor, or concentration courses may be taken under the Pass/Fail option.

-While this catalog provides students with the most current information regarding School of Education undergraduate programs, students are advised that programmatic changes are a common occurrence in the field of education and are usually the result of directives from the State Office of the Superintendent of Public Instruction (OSPI) and outside accreditation agencies.
+While this catalog provides students with the most current information regarding School of Education undergraduate programs, students are advised that programmatic changes are a common occurrence in the field of education and are usually the result of directives from the Washington State Office of the Superintendent of Public Instruction (OSPI) and outside accreditation agencies.
 The School of Education takes seriously its responsibility to communicate all changes to education students.
 Students must be sure to meet with their education advisors regularly to complete a plan of study in compliance with current regulations.